A VR documentary about the right to choose

 When the woman begins her narration, she becomes very real.
 And then your virtual mind starts drawing immersive and then sweeping Quill illustrations to put you, the viewer in the center of the events, and then gently leads you back into the space and presence of the storyteller.

 Visual references: Dispatch, Notes on Blindness, Dear Angelica

 We have developed our own process for recording volumetric video for our interviews.
 It is a custom process of combining stereoscopic 3D cameras with a “depth” camera that records the distance of each pixel.
 This creates a “volumetric video” which contains not just color, but also shape, allowing you to observe the moving images from angles beyond the original camera lens.

 This effect is key to feeling like you are virtually co-present with a real human being, and not just watching a static video playing back on a virtual screen.

 What’s important is that our capture system is small enough to allow us to travel light, and even record interviews inside of our subjects’ homes, where they can feel comfortable and safe.

 Sample from VR experience

-In the current political climate, our project has very strong international festival and press potential and would be a focal point for events, rallies, conferences related to reproductive rights.
+In the current political climate, our project has a very strong international festival and press potential and would be a focal point for events, rallies, conferences related to reproductive rights.

-Under our current level of funding we are working towards producing individual interviews piece-meal from the full experience to showcase them at smaller events and galleries and grow buzz about the project.
+Under our current level of funding, we are working towards producing individual interviews piece-meal from the full experience to showcase them at smaller events and galleries and grow buzz about the project.